Magic Steps Newsletter July 2018

 Policies and proceduresThis month please find attached our Sun Protection policy and procedure.
 If you have any queries regarding the content of this document, please contact the office.

 Two members of staff were voted Employee of the month for June – Charlie Young (nursery practitioner working across all rooms in the nursery) and James Greenham (Special Educational Needs Coordinator).
 Charlie was nominated for being ‘very helpful and happy, never too busy to help others’ and ‘dedicated, a good communicator and a fantastic help in the baby room’.
 James was nominated for ‘always putting the needs of others and the nursery first’, ‘supporting the management team with SEN children’ and ‘always being happy to take on any challenges that are thrown his way, including being a fantastic chef!’.

-This month’s topic will be based on “Transport”
+This month’s topic will be based on “Healthy eating/my body”

 Hartbeeps – Wednesday 2:40pm